amitbabani/Risk-Analysis/README.md

-# 🏦 Banking Dashboard for Risk Analysis
+# 🏦 Banking Dashboard for Credit Risk Analysis

 A **Power BI**-based interactive dashboard project designed to visualize key financial metrics and support comprehensive **risk analysis** in a banking environment.